Current BTC Price in Gold (Ounces)

 Resource Based Acquisition

 While fiat money doesn’t even need paper in most instances to exist (it can simply be digital numbers on a computer screen), both Bitcoin and gold need to be mined.
 In gold’s case this means plenty of machinery, labor, research and time.
 For Bitcoin, while the mining might not be physical in nature, the computing power needed to solve the mathematical problems that unlock new Bitcoins takes real world resources to generate.

 Differences Between Bitcoin and Gold

 Since value is subjective, nothing technically has 'intrinsic value', however the term is sometimes used to mean that a good can be used in some industrial setting.
-Gold certainly fills that definition since it used in jewellery and as a conductor in electronics throughout the world.
+Gold certainly fills that definition since it used in jewelry and as a conductor in electronics throughout the world.
 That's because Gold is a very unique element that is malleable, ductile, noble and non-corrosive.

 Bitcoins can be rounded to 8 decimal places, known as a Satoshi, and there is room in the code to increase these decimal places even further.
 Any amount of value can easily be separated, sent or received which provides immense convenience when used as a currency.
 Gold is also technically flexible enough to separate into many pieces (like recent gold credit cards that can be breakable into little pieces called gold combibars).